RobinJGlover/MSDS/README.md

 - Dry up distinct values into one method
 - Dry up `unique %>% remove from vec %>% sort`
 - Comment rules and where shared funcs list which fields are subject to it so user doesn't have to refer to `rationalise_fields::rationalise_data()`
-- EDD method when we calculate from gestation at birth?